 Yes, Malamutes do howl like Huskies, in fact, their vocabulary is pretty similar.
-Both breeds tend to howl, talk, sing, whine, yelp and much more.
+Both breeds tend to howl, talk, sing, whine, yelp, and much more.

 Both are noisy monsters but it seems that Malamutes use their bark a lot more than Huskies do.
 It’s actually quite rare to hear huskies bark, they will usually howl and chirp.

 If you live somewhere with a lot of sirens or near to the road, expect your Malamute or Husky to respond almost every time.
 Why do they do this?
-Well, sirens along with many other noises, including baby cries, triggers an instinctive response in our fluffy friends and they will naturally howl back.
+Well, sirens along with many other noises, including baby cries, trigger an instinctive response in our fluffy friends and they will naturally howl back.
 Researchers believe Malamutes and Huskies respond like this for two reasons, to help a lost pack mate find their way back to them, and to comfort their puppies (or baby)

 Common Health Issues in Huskies and Malamutes